arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ## Working With Portenta X8 Board Manager

-The Portenta X8 Board Manager allows you to keep your Portenta X8 Linux image and corresponding containers up to date easily, even remotely, through Over-The-Air (OTA) updates (via wireless connectivity).
+The Portenta X8 Board Manager helps you to keep your Portenta X8 Linux image and containers up to date, even remotely, using Over-The-Air (OTA) updates via wireless connectivity.

-Subscribe to an *Arduino Cloud for business* plan with Portenta X8 Board Manager to access all these features.
-Please have a look at [this section](#portenta-x8-board-manager) of the user manual to learn more.
+To access these features, an **Arduino Cloud for Business** plan with Portenta X8 Board Manager subscription is required.

+**For more information on configuration and environment exploration, please refer to the [Portenta X8 Board Manager](#portenta-x8-board-manager) section at the beginning of the user manual.**

 ### Device And Fleet Management With Portenta X8 Board Manager